During the lease term in Penn Laird

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Penn Laird.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Penn Laird.
 Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free reference for rental investors in Penn Laird
+a useful reference for property owners in Penn Laird

-- Before you rent out your rental property in Penn Laird
+- Before you put a renter in your rental property in Penn Laird

 - Collections and evictions